Deadpool 2: Writing

 The first completed draft from Wernick and Reese was expected around June 2016; multiple had been completed by January 2017.
 The pair felt a responsibility to explore the team X-Force, which includes Deadpool, Cable, and Domino in the comics, but to also keep the film focused on Deadpool.
 By the next month, the studio was still not happy with the script, with Reynolds and the writers "bunkered down ... trying to cross the finish line and create something everyone is excited to make".
 Goddard joined them as a consultant.
-Reese, Wernick, and Reynolds were credited for the script, the three having split the film's scenes between them before passing them around to be re-written by the others.
-Reese felt they were able to maintain "one voice" because of their long history with the character during development on the first film.
+Reese, Wernick, and Reynolds were credited for the script, the three having split the film's scenes between them before passing them around to be rewritten by the others.
+Reese felt they were able to maintain "one voice" because of their long history with the character during the development on the first film.

-Deadpool 2 is set "more or less" when the first film ends, and focuses on "an existential crisis and a deeply personal cause" for Deadpool.
+Deadpool 2 is set "more or less" when the first film ends and focuses on "an existential crisis and a deeply personal cause" for Deadpool.
 Leitch felt that retaining these personal stakes was more compelling for audiences than trying to build the film around global stakes.
-The writers felt that the sequel was tonally similar to the first film, but wanted to explore a different theme by focusing on a group of individuals (X-Force) and their need for family, with Reynolds explaining that "the first movie is a love story masquerading as a comic-book movie, and this one is kind of a family film masquerading as a comic-book film again."
-Deadpool spends around half of the film unmasked, which the writers wanted for exploring the more emotional scenes, though Reynolds was reluctant to do this because he found the make-up required to portray an unmasked Deadpool "time consuming and really uncomfortable".
+The writers felt that the sequel was tonally similar to the first film, but wanted to explore a different theme by focusing on a group of individuals (X-Force) and their need for family, with Reynolds explaining that "the first movie is a love story masquerading as a comic-book movie, and this one is kind of a family film masquerading as a comic-book film again".
+Deadpool spends around half of the film unmasked, which the writers wanted for exploring the more emotional scenes, though Reynolds was reluctant to do this because he found the make-up required to portray an unmasked Deadpool "time-consuming and really uncomfortable".
 An early idea was to have the film begin five years after the first and explore Deadpool being a father, but the writers quickly decided that this was "never, ever going to work" and reworked the idea to explore the character wanting to have a child but being unable to.